O JARGON BUSTER

 - Control

-- A point on your course
+- A point on your course which

-which you have to visit, marked on
+you have to visit, marked on your map with a circle.
+At

-a code, and a punch.
+and a punch.

 - Control Card

-orienteer carries a control card around the course.
+- Each orienteer carries a control card around the course.
+At each control, the card

-At each control, the card is marked to identify the control visited.
+is marked to identify the control visited.

-Traditionally, control cards were made of card or stiff paper,
+Traditionally, control cards were made of card or stiff

-and marked with a needle punch which made a
+paper, and marked with a needle punch

-pattern of holes in the card.
+which made a pattern of holes in the card.

 Most events now use electronic control cards, the two

-competing systems being Emit and SportIdent.
+competing systems being Emit and

 - Control Code